zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 609.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Go to our website at eslpod.com and download a Learnin g Guide for this episode that will help you improve your English even faster.
+Go to our website at eslpod.com and download a Learning Guide for this episode that will help you improve your English even faster.

 This episode is called “Types of Cars and Vehicles.”
 It’s a dialogue between Robert and Mary, where we’re going to hear a lot of vocabulary related to types, or kinds, of cars.
 Let’s get started.